If you plan to travel by bus or train in Vietnam, some things will be a bit different to what you may be used to if you’re from a Western country.

 What I’m saying here is that the regular night buses aren’t all that great.
 But… they’ll get you there.

 VIP/luxury night buses: Unless you’re traveling on a tight budget, be sure to keep an eye out for any upgraded ‘VIP’ buses, which operate between only some destinations.
 I took one of these from Hanoi to Ha Giang, for example.
 For just $8 more I got myself a private cabin with a comfy massage bed, USB chargers, snacks, A/C, and more.
-I thought this was totally worth it.
+I thought this was absolutely worth it.

-Night trains: There is a choice from various classes of seats and beds on the Reunification Express.
+Night trains: There is a choice of various classes of seats and beds on the Reunification Express.
 The 2nd class berths have 6 beds in them.
 They’re quite cramped and there’s not enough room to sit upright.
 They also might have people sleeping on stretchers in the hallway outside and I’ve also seen certain six-legged insects crawling around the 2nd class carriages (sorry… I thought you should know).
 The 1st class (soft sleeper) carriages have 4 beds and are a lot more comfortable and clean.
 2nd class is probably fine for a budget backpacker, but the 1st class upgrade is worth it if you can spare just a bit of extra dong.

 Hop-on-hop-off bus tickets